 - Potential buyers of MDR services should recognise that all threat detection cannot necessarily be done with advanced analytics like machine learning.
 A range of analytics is required to do appropriate threat detection.
 For instance whitelists, correlation rules, simple statistics and machine learning approaches

 Interested in knowing more about how Managed Detection and Response services enable your business to combat modern cyberthreats?
-Read more here.
+Read more about mnemonic's Managed Detection and Response services here.

 Market Guide for Managed Detection and Response Services.
 Toby Bussa, Kelly Kavanagh, Pete Shoard, John Collins, Craig Lawson, Mitchell Schneider.
 August 26, 2020.